|

 Colossus is sometimes referred to as the world's first fixed program, digital,

 electronic, computer.
-In any case, it was conceived before the American
+It was developed and built before the American

 |